-VirtualGL is an open source package that gives any Unix or Linux remote display software the ability to run OpenGL applications with full 3D hardware acceleration.
-Some remote display software lacks the ability to run OpenGL applications at all.
-Other remote display software forces OpenGL applications to use a slow software-only OpenGL renderer, to the detriment of performance as well as compatibility.
+VirtualGL is an open source toolkit that gives any Unix or Linux remote display software the ability to run OpenGL applications with full 3D hardware acceleration.
+Some remote display solutions cannot be used with OpenGL applications at all.
+Others force OpenGL applications to use a slow, software-only renderer, to the detriment of performance as well as compatibility.
 The traditional method of displaying OpenGL applications to a remote X server (indirect rendering) supports 3D hardware acceleration, but this approach causes all of the OpenGL commands and 3D data to be sent over the network to be rendered on the client machine.
 This is not a tenable proposition unless the data is relatively small and static, unless the network is very fast, and unless the OpenGL application is specifically tuned for a remote X-Windows environment.

-With VirtualGL, the OpenGL commands and 3D data are instead redirected to a 3D graphics accelerator on the application server, and only the rendered 3D images are sent to the client machine.
+With VirtualGL, the OpenGL commands and 3D data are instead redirected to a 3D graphics accelerator (AKA "graphics processing unit" or "GPU") in the application server, and only the rendered 3D images are sent to the client machine.
 VirtualGL thus "virtualizes" 3D graphics hardware, allowing it to be co-located in the "cold room" with compute and storage resources.
-VirtualGL also allows 3D graphics hardware to be shared among multiple users, and it provides "workstation-like" levels of performance on even the most modest of networks.
+VirtualGL also allows GPUs to be shared among multiple users, and it provides "workstation-like" levels of performance on even the most modest of networks.
 This makes it possible for large, noisy, hot 3D workstations to be replaced with laptops or even thinner clients.
 More importantly, however, VirtualGL eliminates the workstation and the network as barriers to data size.
 Users can now visualize huge amounts of data in real time without needing to copy any of the data over the network or sit in front of the machine that is rendering the data.

 The beauty of this approach is its non-intrusiveness.
 VirtualGL monitors a few X11 commands and events to determine when windows have been resized, etc., but it does not interfere in any way with the delivery of 2D X11 commands to the X server.
-For the most part, VGL does not interfere with the delivery of OpenGL commands to the graphics card, either (there are some exceptions, such as its handling of color index rendering.)
-VGL merely forces the OpenGL commands to be delivered to a server-side graphics card rather than a client-side graphics card.
-Once the OpenGL rendering context has been established in a server-side Pbuffer, everything (including esoteric OpenGL extensions, fragment/vertex programs, etc.) should "just work."
+For the most part, VGL does not interfere with the delivery of OpenGL commands to the GPU, either (there are some exceptions, such as the implementation of color index rendering.)
+VGL merely forces the OpenGL commands to be delivered to a GPU that is attached to a different X server (the "3D X server") than the X server to which the 2D drawing commands are delivered (the "2D X server.")
+Once the OpenGL rendering has been redirected to a Pbuffer, everything (including esoteric OpenGL extensions, fragment/vertex programs, etc.) should "just work."
 If an application runs locally on a 3D server/workstation, then that same application should run remotely from that same machine using VirtualGL.